-Some core courses in this program include: Game Artificial Intelligence & Behavioral Modeling, Game Engines, Gaming Networks Architecture, Game Programming using DirectX, Digital Games as Communication, Interactive Narrative, Project Management, and a Senior Project, which is a group activity involving an interdisciplinary team of programmers, artists, story writers and others.
+Some major requirements in this program include: Game Artificial Intelligence & Behavioral Modeling, Game Engines, Gaming Networks Architecture, Computer Graphics and Applications, 3D Modeling, Advanced Animation, and a Senior Project, which is a group activity involving an interdisciplinary team of programmers, artists, story writers and others.

-Students pursuing this degree also have many electives to choose from, including Game Internship, Art for Gaming, Virtual Worlds, Visual Communication, 3D Modeling, Multimedia
+Students pursuing this degree also have many electives to choose from, including Game Internship, Art for Gaming, Virtual Reality, Visual Communication, Multimedia.